Connor-McCartney/Connor-McCartney.github.io/_pages/misc/C.md

 The variable continues to exist even after the function returns.

-So it's only every initialised once.
+So it's only ever initialised once.

 A common use case is counters.
 Eg: